FrankM89/UCLA-VIRT-FSF-PT-10-2022-U-LOLC/04-Web-APIs/01-Activities/14-Stu_Preventing-Default/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Even when an event is canceled, it continues to propogate.
+* Even when an event is canceled, it continues to propagate.
 What does that mean?

 Use [Google](https://www.google.com) or another search engine to research this.